-- (a) In events where the manikin is carried, the manikin (as victim) is presumed to be nonbreathing.
-Water over the face is not a judged criterion. - (b) Competitors must carry the manikin with at least one hand always in contact with the manikin. - (c) The manikin may not be "pushed" a push is defined as the manikin's head is forward of the competitor's head. - (d) The manikin may not be gripped or grasped by the throat, mouth, nose, or eyes.
-"Gripping the manikin's throat, mouth, nose, or eyes" also applies to covering the manikin's mouth, nose, or eyes with the competitors' hand, armpit, body and/or limb. - (e) The competitor and manikin are considered to be one unit and either must remain at the surface.
+- A. In events where the manikin is carried, the manikin (as victim) is presumed to be non-breathing.
+Water over the face is not a judged criterion. - B. Competitors must carry the manikin with at least one hand and must always be in contact with the manikin. - C. The manikin may not be "pushed" a push is defined as the manikin's head is forward of the competitor's head. - D. Competitors must carry the manikin with the head of the manikin facing the direction of the carry i.e., the manikin cannot be carried with the bottom of the manikin facing the direction of the carry. - E. The manikin must not be gripped by the sealing plugs. - F. The competitor and manikin are considered to be one unit and, when in the carry position, either must remain above the surface of the water.

-Note 1: "Surface" means the horizontal plane of the surface of a Stillwater pool.
+Note 1: "Surface" means the horizontal plane of the surface of a still water pool.